-MATH 27\\, 37\\, 47\\ TOPICS IN MATHEMATICS
+MATH 27, 37, 47 TOPICS IN MATHEMATICS

-UNITS: 3 Lecture Pre-requisites: Varies Topics focus on various areas of interest within the study of mathematics.
+Topics focus on various areas of interest within the study of mathematics.

-MATH 299\, 399\, 499\ INDEPENDENT STUDY
+MATH 299, 399, 499 INDEPENDENT STUDY

 This is an individual investigation into a field of special interest chosen by the student with the approval of the dean.
 Regular periodic meetings with the department chair and an assigned faculty member are required.
 Thirty hours required for each unit of credit.